Jon Amiel: Biography

 Amiel was born in London, to parents who grew up in the East End of London.
 Amiel's grandparents were immigrants Isaac and Mary Amiel – Polish and Russian Jews.
 He attended William Ellis School in Highgate, before studying English literature at Sidney Sussex College, Cambridge, graduating in 1969.
 It was while at Cambridge that he became involved with local theatre, and after college he went on to direct for the Royal Shakespeare Company.

 After having worked as a story editor for the BBC, he directed the documentary The Silent Twins, and was chosen to direct the Dennis Potter serial The Singing Detective, for which he was BAFTA nominated.
 He made his feature film debut in 1989 with Queen of Hearts.

-His most notable film is 1993's romantic drama Sommersby, starring Jodie Foster and Richard Gere.
+One of his most notable films is 1993's romantic drama Sommersby, starring Jodie Foster and Richard Gere.
 The film was a critical and commercial success, grossing $140 million worldwide.